 In the workplace, decisive leadership is key to successful execution.
 To be assertive, leaders must understand the costs of deliberation and gather information instead of deciding.
 Most importantly, influential leaders make decisions that are clear and final.
 Allowing a decision to linger will only confuse the team.

-Decisiveness is vital for leaders because it allows you to control and get things done, and it also shows your trust in those around you.
+Decisiveness is vital for leaders because it allows you to control and get things done and shows your trust in those around you.
 There’s no room for indecision when others are relying on your direction!

 However, being hands-off once you set a ground rule doesn’t mean that you should be inconsistent about what is expected.